 Immediate tenure reviews are appropriate for persons being considered for faculty or academic administrative positions at the University.
 The immediate tenure process is not appropriate for faculty members or academic administrators already under contract.
 Immediate tenure may be granted to new faculty appointments, almost always when they have a tenured appointment at the institution they are leaving.
 The immediate tenure process must begin prior to the candidate's start date.
-Since we assume that they are being hired because they increase the excellence of the department, and that they are being recruited in a competitive market, we do not ask departments to slow the negotiations process by asking such faculty to develop full Penn State dossiers.
+Since we assume that they are being hired because they increase the excellence of the department and that they are being recruited in a competitive market, we do not ask academic units to slow the negotiations process by asking such faculty to develop full Penn State dossiers.
 They must, however, go through the full Penn State process, with the usual letters from the usual committees and administrators.
-In regard to external letters, while letters of reference used in the search process may be utilized, all four external letters must address the candidate's qualifications for tenure.
-Administrators are expected to consult with the chair of the unit's promotion and tenure committee to make the determination of whether the reference letters sufficiently address the criteria for tenure.
-If not, the college will have to request additional external letters.
-In addition, there needs to be evidence of good teaching before any new faculty member is granted tenure, such as a summary of student peer evaluations.
-What is presented for review is the candidate's vitae, four external letters, and evidence of good teaching, to which will be added in the review process the normal administrative and committee letters.
-The formal signatory page and dividers used in the standard promotion and tenure dossiers should not be used for immediate tenure cases.
-(Pages 55-57, Appendix I) The "out-of-sequence" process or a hybrid of the immediate tenure and the out-of-sequence processes should be utilized when there is a desire to hire individuals who do not currently have tenure at their home institution.
-Because out-of-sequence requests for promotion and tenure reviews will not be handled by the immediate tenure review process, please contact the Office of the Vice Provost for Faculty Affairs to initiate this process.
-(See Appendix I and J.)
+The "out-of-sequence" process or a hybrid of the immediate tenure and the out-of-sequence processes should be utilized when there is a desire to hire individuals who do not currently have tenure at their home institution.
+Because out-of-sequence requests for promotion and tenure reviews will not be handled by the immediate tenure review process, please contact the Office of the Vice Provost for Faculty Affairs for specific details and to initiate this process.
+(See Appendix I and J)